Alpha Mission

 - Early SNK identity: you can already feel the studio’s love of pressure, firepower, and score-driven intensity.

-- Historical weight: it stands as one of SNK’s key pre-Neo Geo arcade shooters and led to Alpha Mission II years later.
+- Historical weight: it stands as a key pre-Neo Geo SNK shooter and an important step toward Alpha Mission II.

 “Not elegant in the soft sense — elegant in the arcade sense.”